Adjustable Beds Explained

 Better Management of Respiratory Issues

-For those with asthma or breathing difficulties, sleeping in an upright or semi-upright position can ease lung pressure and improve oxygen intake, leading to fewer nighttime disruptions
+For those with asthma or breathing difficulties, sleeping in an upright or semi-upright position can ease lung pressure and improve oxygen intake, leading to fewer nighttime disruptions.

 Alleviation of Acid Reflux and Heartburn

 Raising the upper body by about 6-8 inches helps gravity keep stomach acid in place, preventing it from flowing back into the esophagus.
-This is a simple way to manage GERD or indigestion without relying solely on medications.

 Support for Other Conditions